Frequently Asked Questions

-The union often attempts to address workplace issues at the lowest possible level before escalating to a formal grievance.
-If you have a problem in your workplace, we advise that you first consult with your job site’s shop steward.
-Shop stewards will then be able to help direct you to the right resources.
+The Union often attempts to address workplace issues at the lowest possible level before escalating to a formal grievance.
+If you have a problem in your workplace, we advise that you first consult with your job site’s Shop Steward.
+Shop Stewards will then be able to help direct you to the right resources.

 At CUPE 30, our policy is to “work now grieve later” unless the work presents a risk to your health and safety.
 We advise members to work constructively with their supervisors when possible.
-If you are asked to perform outside your job description, we ask that you document the event, according to this linked form, and inform your area [shop steward](link).
+If you are asked to perform outside your job description, we ask that you document the event, fill out the Grievance Form, and inform your area Shop Steward.
 Your shop steward will be able to help direct you to the necessary resources.
 By documenting events such as this, we will be able to build a stronger case, should the need for a grievance arise.

 Disclaimer: The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general educational purposes only.